oracle-samples/oltrain/content/posts/ol/admin/post-22/index.md

    1. It guides you through upgrading the same system from Oracle Linux 8 to Oracle Linux 9.

 > **Note:** Before using Leapp in a production environment it is recommended to become familiar with the Leapp upgrade process in a test environment.
 This allows you to better understand the process, and its reports, and test for any security or compatibility and pre and post-upgrade issues that might be encountered.
+>

-> **Note:** The Leapp utility is used to upgrade the Operating System (OS) only, for example, from the current Oracle Linux 7 release to the current Oracle Linux 8, or the current Oracle Linux 8 to the current Oracle Linux 9.
+> The Leapp utility is used to upgrade the Operating System (OS) only, for example, from the current Oracle Linux 7 release to the current Oracle Linux 8, or the current Oracle Linux 8 to the current Oracle Linux 9.
 The procedures in this tutorial do not apply to and are unsupported on any other OS or versions.

 ### Objectives